janw/podcast-archiver/README.md

 Podcast Archiver takes the feed URLs of your favorite podcasts and downloads all available episodes for you—even those "hidden" in [paged feeds](https://podlove.org/paged-feeds/).
 You'll end up with a complete archive of your shows.
 The archiver also supports updating an existing archive, so that it lends itself to be set up as a cronjob.

 ⚠️ Podcast Archiver v1.0 completely changes the available command line options uses a new format for naming files (see [changing the filename format](#changing-the-filename-format) below).
-Using it on an existing pre-v1.0 folder structure will re-download all episodes. ⚠️
+Using it on an existing pre-v1.0 folder structure will re-download all episodes unless you use an equivalent template. ⚠️

 ## Setup